pwall567/kjson-optional/README.md

     }
 ```

+## Value Class

+`Opt` is a value class, which means that in many cases the compiler will optimise away the instantiation of a separate
+"holder" class.
+The use of `Opt` will incur some overhead compared to the use of a raw type, but when used as described above, it will
+not lead to the creation of a large number of small objects, with the associated garbage collection cost.

 ## Naming

 The name `Opt` was chosen because a single data class is likely to contain several optional fields, and a long name
 would be very obtrusive.
 The package name `io.kjson.optional` provides a bit more explanation of the function of the class.

-The `java.lang.Optional` class was considered for this use but ruled out because it does not allow null values.
+The `java.lang.Optional` class was considered for this use but ruled out because it does not allow null values, and
+because it would not allow the use of a value class.

 ## Reference